simontorres/goodman_user_manual/user_manual/using_pipeline.rst

 run separately, first ``redccd`` followed by ``redspec``, however, you could run both sequentially from e.g. a shell script.

-In order to facilitate things you should organize your data:
+In order to make things easier you should organize your data:

 1. Make sure all the data in your folder corresponds to the same binning, readout mode, region of interest (ROI), and grating/wavelength mode